 The subsurface profile included 20 feet of uncontrolled urban fill.
 The miscellaneous urban fill would not support the new school on shallow spread footings.

-Keller and the design engineer developed a Rapid Impact Compaction (RIC) program to improve the fill to provide an allowable bearing pressure of 4,000 psf.
-RIC is a dynamic compaction system for improving shallow loose soils.
-The RIC program specified the compaction of 3,400 points across 150,000 square feet of the building site.
-The RIC system achieved the necessary improvement of the fill to support the design bearing pressure of 4,000 psf within tolerable settlement limits.
-The RIC program successfully improved the urban fill for the Audenried High School site.
+Keller and the design engineer developed a rapid impact compaction program to improve the fill to provide an allowable bearing pressure of 4,000 psf.
+Rapid impact compaction is a dynamic compaction system for improving shallow loose soils.
+The program specified the compaction of 3,400 points across 150,000 square feet of the building site.
+It achieved the necessary improvement of the fill to support the design bearing pressure of 4,000 psf within tolerable settlement limits.
+The rapid impact compaction program successfully improved the urban fill for the Audenried High School site.